 What's My Mailbag Code?

 A Mailbag Code is a specific series of letters and numbers that refer to a university account that has been authorized for postage and shipping charges.
-Primarily, these mailbag codes may be broken into three different categories depending on the source of the funds.
+Primarily, these mailbag codes may be broken into two different categories depending on the source of the funds.

 - State Mailbag Codes - The mailbag code is funded by a state chartfield string and is typically a department's acronym followed by their campus zip code.

 - Ex.
 XXXX### = MAIL285